LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 Hello world, I am 2 of 4
 Hello world, I am 3 of 4
 ```

+This can, of course, be combined with `Threads` as well - so-called "hybrid MPI+X" programming schemes.
+Just again, take care not to overcommit on the hardware!
+I would not try to combine that with the `Distributed` parallelism, though!

 That's it.
 More I cannot do for you at the moment.
 (Means, from julia-pov, we are done.
 The rest is to learn to use MPI itself, and the related programming models.)